MBetters/iceglobe.github.io/index.md

 Passive Ability- Undead.
 When knocked out, he is still able to attack without weapons until revived.

 Channeling ability- Vampiric Blood.
-Thing's arms opens up and a stream of blood from an nearby enemies is collected. this damages them for 10 damage a second and heals him for 10 health a second.
+Thing's arms opens up and a stream of blood from any nearby enemies is collected. this damages them for 10 damage a second and heals him for 10 health a second.
 Unable to attack during this time.
 Consumes 10 mana a second.

 Summoning Ability- Storm Caller.
 The Thing shreaks for 3 seconds.
 Then a dome is wrapped around him. inside the dome, players and him are invincable to the storm.
 The storm itself will now be commanded by him and target any enemies around him ignoring his teammates.
 Consumes 25 mana a second.